-Our game design-oriented teaching has a strong focus on the practical development of digital playful artefacts that are reliant on game engines.
+Our game design-oriented teaching has a strong focus on the practical development of playful digital artefacts that are reliant on game engines.
 It is pedagogically informed by practice-based research (Westecott, 2020).
-We use strategies that support students towards the production of a final (collaborative or individual) project of their choice.
+Students work towards the production of a final (collaborative or individual) project of their choice.
 Their project work is supported by a series of different pedagogical activities, ranging from the demonstration of coding/design techniques to short practical design exercises based on problem-posing.
 Throughout the term, students keep a reflexive journal of this work, documenting their learning journey.
-To support the journaling process, we rely on game studies literature to provide students with a conceptual toolkit that enables critical engagement with aspects of videogames and gaming culture.
-As this suggests, we look for ways to support students' practical work and professional aspirations, while at the same time seeking ways to productively challenge any assumptions about either games or players.
-The aim is to promote a critical perspective onto gaming, beyond reifying modes of production traditionally linked to the industry (see Westecott, 2020; Prax, 2020).
+To support the journaling process, we rely on game studies literature to provide students with a conceptual toolkit to critically engage with videogames and gaming culture.
+As this suggests, we look for ways to support students' practical work and professional aspirations, while at the same time productively challenge any assumptions about games and players.
+The aim is to promote a critical perspective onto gaming and game design (Geyser, 2018; Bergstrom, 2021), including here challenging modes of production traditionally linked to the industry (see Keogh, 2019; Westecott, 2020; Prax, 2020).
+Our ultimate goal is to support the constitution of a gaming repertoire while at the same time rejecting the idea of a 'gaming canon' (Zagal, 2012).
 As a practice-focused, collaborative course, one of the main challenges we face involves a need to move beyond deterministic models in order to analyse and discuss the outcomes of gameplay.
-In the classroom, it is our experience that a reliance on design-oriented models (e.g. Schell, 2019), as criticised elsewhere (Koenitz and Eladhari, 2021) risks the naturalising of a mechanistic, determinative approach to discussing games and 'the player'.
-As Waern and Back (2015) remind us, some game design methods rely on "abstracting the player [...] requir[ing] that we already know something about how players are expected to behave".
+In the classroom, it is our experience that a reliance on design-oriented models (e.g. Schell, 2019), as criticised elsewhere (Koenitz and Eladhari, 2021) risks naturalising a mechanistic, determinative approach to discussing games and 'the player'.
+As Waern and Back (2015, p.
+342) remind us, some game design methods rely on "abstracting the player [...] requir[ing] that we already know something about how players are expected to behave".
 These kinds of abstraction prove tempting to our students, apparently because it offers a predictable, compliant player, and suggests an all-powerful designer; a puppeteer capable of leading the player through a choreographed experience.